-Community Weathering Station (CoWS) is a pop-up lab for exploring changes to small-scale activities in responses to global environmental change.
-CoWS also facilitates simple, low-fi and small scale community events like lectures, walks, workshops and breakfasts.
+Community Weathering Station (CoWS) is a pop-up lab for creating community-scaled solutions to global environmental change.
+CoWS also facilitates simple, low-fi and small events like lectures, walks, concerts, workshops and breakfasts.

 In mid-2020 CoWS was awarded a grant from AdaptNSW for their Increasing Resilience to Climate Change scheme.
 This is for “The Armidale Climate and Health Project”.
 The idea of this project is to use the CoWS model to help address social injustice and environmental harms at the same time.
-Activities will start in August 2020.
-Please join the mailing list to be notified: HERE.
+The project started in late 2020, and the website will be launched in March 2021.
+Please join the mailing list to be notified of the project’s developments: HERE.

 The Community Weathering Station is a settler-led project on Anaiwan land.
 We pay our respects to original custodians past and present.
 In rethinking town water practices at CoWS, we acknowledge Indigenous water and land sovereignty; this sovereignty was never ceded.